 PROCESSING THE RELIEF PLATES

 The relief plate is generally exposed one time, without the acquatint screen.
 The ideal artwork for relief should be totally opaque, no greys.
 With a good opaque image or opaque objects, it makes little difference with the length of exposure time.
-For best results, wash completely down to the metal, which takes about 5 minutes or longer.
+For best results, wash completely down to the metal, which takes about 2-5 minutes.
 If residue remains, you may have your paper stick.

 Blot immediately since the wet plates are soft and parts of the image can be lost.